isomerpages/mewr-eco/pages/fund-info.md

 * At least 50% of the individuals within the group must be Singapore Citizens or Permanent Residents, above 18 years old, and residing in Singapore

 Organisations:
-* Any Singapore-registered organisation, including companies, charities, government and non-government organisations.
+* Any Singapore-registered organisation, including companies, charities, government and non-government organisations

 **Projects must:**

-Projects that address one or more of these sustainability issues:
+Address one or more of these sustainability issues:
 * Improve the environment or advance environmental sustainability;
 * Engage and/or involve the community;
 * Not have commenced;
-* Not have obtained funding from other government sources.
+* Not have obtained funding from other government sources

 Projects should address at least one area of environmental sustainability, including but not limited to the following: climate change; energy; waste; water; food; nature